Limboid/the-artificial-experience/README.md

 # `env` is a `dm_env.DmEnv` instance.
 timestep = env.reset()
 while True:
-    action = agent.step(timestep)
+    action = agent.forward(timestep.observation)
     timestep = env.step(action)
     # timestep is a `TimeStep` namedtuple  with fields (step_type, reward, discount, observation)
 ```
 To unify so many diverse machine learning approaches, the `artificial-experience` enforces a few key concepts:

 1. **Inputs and outputs are labeled by modality**.
-Each observation and action is a Python `dict` object with `Modality` object keys and `Tensor` or `None` values.
-A `Modality` defines a combination of `structure` (flat, set, sequence, grid, or graph), `representation` (binary, categorical, integer, real), and `context` ("natural", "computer", or other natural language tag).
+Each observation and action is a Python `dict` object with `Tensor` or `None` values.
+Environments also have a dictionary of `Modality` objects which define a combination of `structure` (flat, set, sequence, grid, or graph), `representation` (binary, categorical, integer, real), and `context` ("natural", "computer", or other natural language tag) that can be used to determine network architecture.

-2. **Datasets are wrapped into `DatasetEnv`s** 1 minibatch = 1 environment step. `DatasetEnv` tries to automatically guess modalities, but you can override the observation and action structure.
+2. **Datasets are wrapped into `DatasetEnv`s** 1 minibatch = 1 environment step.
+For supervised datasets, agents observe both labels and targets simultaneously.
+NOTE: the environment doesn't provide an external reward by default; your agent should train itself given only x and y. `DatasetEnv` tries to automatically guess modalities, but you can override the observation and action structure.
 Many supervised and self-supervised learning problems can be structured using this environment and a prediction-based learning objective.

-3. **Environments are wrapped into `SynEnv`s** which present a single  interaction sequence spanning multiple environments and with multiple environments presented in separate batch samples of each interaction step.
-Inter-environment transitions can be triggered when all environments are done (defualt) or by a custom `should_transition` function.
-When transitioning, the `SynEnv` first calls a `transition_fn` function with the new environment observation and action spaces which can be used to add new encoders and decoders to the policy.
-It then runs a few interaction steps where the agent observes a natural language instruction (e.g. `predict the class of images on imagenet`) on the input key `'text:instruction'` associated with the new environment.
+3. **Environments are wrapped into `SynEnv`s** which presents a single batched interaction sequence spanning multiple environments staggered along the batch and time axis. `SynEnv` maintains a separate running environment on each of its batch indices.
+Agents can select when and which environment to transition to by observing a set of `all_environments` and a sequence of `current_environments` and producing a sequence of `next_environments` on each timestep.
+Whenever an element of `next_environment` is not `None`, the `SynEnv` replaces the environment on that respective batch axis.
+Environments are not presented to the agent whenever they are done.
+Whenever an environment changes, the `SynEnv` calls a `transition_fn` which developers can supply to add input and output modalities to the policy.
+The `SynEnv` can optionally present a few interaction steps where the agent observes a natural language instruction (e.g. `predict the class of images on imagenet`) on the input key `'text:instruction'` associated with the new environment.
 Finally, interaction begins in the new environment.

 4. **Environments compose lifelong learning pipelines**.
 Each environment is a `dm_env` and can be wrapped into pipelines and networks.
     - `Interleave` is a high level version of `SynEnvironment` that interleaves interactions from a list of environments with an arbitrary interleave pattern.
 For example, the interleave patten `[EnvA, EnvB, EnvC, EnvB, EnvC]` takes the first interaction from `EnvA`, the second from `EnvB`, the third from `EnvC`, the fourth from `EnvB`, and the fifth from `EnvC`.
 The environment is done when either the first or all sub-environments are done.